The Ultimate Guide to Hiring Virtual Assistants in 2026

 • Works best with repetitive processes, not so much with creative work like web and graphic design that requires artistic judgment

 Managed virtual assistant service providers bear most of the risk in hiring virtual assistants.
-The service provider employs the assistants, pays them, and provides benefits and growth opportunities.
+The service provider employs assistants, pays them, and provides benefits and opportunities for growth.

 This model also attracts businesses concerned about how providers treat offshore assistants, including their working conditions.